 8B-4.2.4 Adequate arrangements shall be made for storage, preservation (if necessary), and discharge of the sewage sludge.
 This shall also include a management plan for the sewage sludge.

-8B-4.2.5 Compliance with the limit values set out in Table 1 in paragraph 2 shall be confirmed by a type test and determined by a type approval.
+8B-4.2.5 Compliance with the limit values set out in Table 1 in section 8B-4.2.2 shall be confirmed by a type test and determined by a type approval.
 The type approval shall be certified in a type approval certificate.
-The owner or their authorised representative shall include a copy of the type approval certificate with the application for inspection in accordance with Article 2.02.
 A copy of the type approval certificate and the on-board sewage treatment plant parameters record shall be carried on board.

 8B-4.2.6 After the on-board sewage treatment plant has been installed on board a performance test shall be carried out by the manufacturer before scheduled service begins.
-The on-board sewage treatment plant shall be entered in item 52 of the vessel certificate with the following plant particulars:
+The on-board sewage treatment plant shall be entered in item 52 of the ship’s certificate with the following plant particulars:

 (a) name;